mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-9-and-10.md

 Github issues are a powerful tool for project planning and tracking, especially for open-source software projects.

-On the project homepage there is a tab *"Issues"* where they live.An issue can be assigned to people, be part of a Kaban board, and much more.
+On the project homepage there is a tab *"Issues"* where they live.
+An issue can be assigned to people, be part of a Kaban board, and much more.
 We'll dive deeper into their features in the future.

 ## Milestones